-Your AdWords keywords are the foundation of your AdWords pay-per-click campaign.
-Bid management and manipulation won't get you anywhere if you don't start with the right keywords.
+Your Google AdWords keywords are the foundation of your AdWords PPC campaigns.
+All the optimization in the world won't get you anywhere if you don't start with the right keywords.

 - Better keyword grouping and organization

-The most efficient way to approach your AdWords keywords is to segment them into small, manageable semantic keyword groups, so you can write strong, targeted ads for a number of keywords at once.
+The most efficient way to approach your AdWords keywords is to segment them into small, manageable groups so you can write strong, targeted ads for a number of keywords at once.
+This keyword grouping strategy ensures that your AdWords account structure is well-organized and primed for high Quality Scores.

 Your results will be even better if you further segment those groups into subgroups, with individual text ads for each targeted query.
-These ads will be more likely to speak specifically to each searcher's query, raising your click-through rate and increasing the chances those visitors will convert.
+These ads will be more likely to speak specifically to each searcher's query, raising your click-through rate (CTR) and increasing the chances those visitors will convert.
+The best part?
+High CTR is the single largest factor in your Quality Score, and higher Quality Scores save you a ton of money in the long run.

 Stronger keywords and ad groups will increase relevance across your AdWords campaigns, leading to higher Quality Scores, which means Google rewards you with better ad positioning for lower costs.